KomodoPlatform/developer-docs/docs/010-cryptoconditions/_130-cc-faucet.md

 result                                       |(string)                     |whether the command executed successfully hex                                          |(string)                     |the data in hex-encoded format; you must broadcast this hex using sendrawtransaction for the command to complete

-### Examples:
+#### :pushpin: Examples:

-> Step 1: Use faucetget and get the raw HEX value
+Step 1: Use faucetget and get the raw HEX value

 ```
 ./komodo-cli -ac_name=HELLOWORLD faucetget
 ```

-> Response from Step 1:
+Response from Step 1:

 ```
 {